-Clearance of Outstanding Temporary Imprest Accounts -Direct Provincial Employees
+Clearance of Outstanding Temporary Imprest Accounts -Direct

+Provincial Employees

-- (2) When a temporary imprest amount becomes payable from the salary of a direct employee, as specified in subsection (1), the Accounting Officer will: - (a) Immediately notify the provincial employee concerned; - (b) Propose a method and schedule to recover the outstanding temporary imprest amount; and - (c) Give the employee an opportunity to make representations about whether the proposed recovery is appropriate and/or the rate at which the recovery is proposed to be made. - (3) Where a mutually agreed proposed can not be reached, the matter will be immediately referred to the Commissioner of Labour or to the courts for consideration. - (4) Subject to subsection (2) and (3) repayments shall commence in the pay period immediately following the pay period in which the imprest was payable.
-The repayments shall be in equal instalments over a number of pay periods, until such time as the imprest is paid in full. - (5) Subject to subsection (2) and (3) the regular repayment amount will not exceed one third, 1/3, of the gross salary payable to the direct provincial employee within a period. - (6) When a direct provincial employee's service with the Provincial Government finishes, for whatever reason, it is the duty of the Provincial Treasurer to ensure that all monies due to the Provincial Government are deducted from the direct provincial employee's final pay.
-The Provincial Secretary is responsible for informing the Provincial Treasurer of the impending departure of a direct provincial employee.
-The Provincial Treasurer must be given notification of an impending departure of a direct provisional employee to enable them to obtain and prepare a liabilities schedule so as to calculate the amount due, if any, from the direct provincial employee.
+- (2) When a temporary imprest amount becomes payable from the salary of a direct employee, as specified in subsection (1), the Accounting Officer will: - (a) Immediately notify the provincial employee concerned: - (b) Propose a method and schedule to recover the outstanding temporary imprest amount; and - (c) Give the employee an opportunity to make representations about whether the proposed recovery is appropriate and/or the rate at which the recovery is proposed to be made. - (3) Where a mutually agreed proposal can not be reached, the matter will be immediately referred to the Commissioner of Labour or to the courts for consideration. - (4) Subject to subsection (2) and (3) repayments shall commence in the pay period immediately following the pay period in which the imprest was payable.
+The repayments shall be in equal instalments over a number of pay periods, until such time as the imprest is paid in full.